Sign up and Get 15% off your first order

 My surface pattern designs on products

 My repeating patterns work beautifully printed on various materials and mediums, including fabric, textiles, stationery and home decor.
 I love seeing my designs become real things in the world, and the thought of my customers making quilting projects with my fabric, jotting down their creative ideas in my notebooks and wearing clothes designed by me, fills me with childlike wonderment and joy.
-Over the past year I have been making bespoke patterns for clients for use on clothing and soft furnishings and my first quilting fabric collection, Zodiac Dreams, came out by QT Fabrics in June 2023.
+Over the past year I have been making bespoke patterns for clients for use on clothing and soft furnishings and my first quilting fabric collection was published by QT Fabrics in June 2023.

 Some patterns from my Zodiac Dreams quilting collection